-It is also the month of the most spectacular Black Friday sales, whose tradition began here.
-And as if that were not enough, we have events as relevant as the celebration of Thanksgiving with its respective parade already mythical organized by Macy's.
-These and many more things to do and visit during this month of November, I'll tell you about them right now!
+It is also the month of the most spectacular offers on the occasion of Black Friday, whose tradition began in this city.
+And, as if that were not enough, we have events as relevant as the celebration of Thanksgiving with its respective parade already mythical organized by Macy's.
+Learn about all the plans you can enjoy if you travel to New York in November.

-1. Celebrate Thanksgiving in style: go to the famous Thanksgiving Parade
+1. Celebrate Thanksgiving in style: go to the famous Thanksgiving Day parade

-Thanksgiving is one of the most typical and peculiar American holidays and in New York it is given the importance that the occasion requires.
+Thanksgiving is one of the most typical and peculiar festivities of the Americans and in New York it is given the importance that the occasion requires.

-The holiday is marked by the family union of Americans who, on the fourth Thursday of November, gather for a meal where the protagonist of the kitchen is undoubtedly the turkey.
-In addition, this holiday is considered the beginning of Christmas and also gives way to Black Friday, which is celebrated the following days.
+The holiday is marked by the family union of Americans, who gather on the fourth Thursday of November for a meal where the protagonist of the kitchen is undoubtedly the turkey.
+In addition, this holiday is considered the beginning of Christmas and is an ideal time to book a Christmas tour of Brooklyn.
+It is really amazing how New Yorkers decorate this neighborhood for the occasion.
+In addition, Thanksgiving also gives way to Black Friday, which is celebrated in the following days.

-Black Friday is one of those traditions that have been adopted by Europe and in the United States is one of the most anticipated times of the year.
+Black Friday is one of those traditions that have been adopted by Europe, and in the United States it is one of the most anticipated times of the year.
 Discounts and offers abound in stores of all kinds and you can take advantage of real bargains.

 As I mentioned in the previous point, Black Friday starts with Thanksgiving Day and at 8 pm you can already find the first discounts.